lanl/ibex-bayesian-inverse/README.md

 distributions of the input parameter to the computer simulation, given observed data from the IBEX satellite.

+Descriptions of directories and files contained in the top-level directory are below.

+### Directories

+- **data**: contains IBEX satellite data, computer model simulation output, and synthetic satellite data for testing purposes provided in this dataset
+- **papers**: includes any content necessary to compile the manuscript along with `R` scripts for toy examples and figure generation
+- **presentations**: code used to produce figures and documents for conference presentations
+- **tests**: various bash, `Python`, and `R` scripts conducting tests to evaluate the performance and functionality of our proposed Poisson Bayesian inverse problem framework

+## Files

+- `pois_bayes_inv.R`: contains the function that implements the proposed Poisson Bayesian inverse problem framework.
+Requires computer model input/output and field observations
+- `mcmc.R`: support functions for our Markov chain Monte Carlo (MCMC), including proposals and likelihood evaluations
+- `helper.R`: contains functions that aid in the processing of IBEX satellite and simulator data, particulary in preparation for running our Bayesian inverse problem method
+- `check.R`: input validation functions
+- `vecchia_scaled.R`: original implementation of the Scaled Vecchia GP approximation for use as a surrogate model of the IBEX simulator.
+Original code found here: https://github.com/katzfuss-group/scaledVecchia

 ---

 Copyright 2023 for **O4646**